fvanroie/ConsoleInput/README.md

 [![GitHub issues](https://img.shields.io/github/issues/fvanroie/ConsoleInput.svg)](http://github.com/fvanroie/ConsoleInput/issues)
 [![Discord](https://img.shields.io/discord/538814618106331137?color=%237289DA&label=support&logo=discord&logoColor=white)][1]

-With this library you can create an interactive command prompt experience, similar to a shell.
+With this arduino library you can create an interactive command prompt experience, similar to a shell.
 You can then connect to your MCU using a virtual terminal application and type commands.
 The prompt is updated on-the-fly and the program is not blocked while waiting for key presses.